Kong/docs.konghq.com/app/gateway-oss/2.4.x/upgrading.md

 **Cassandra**

-Due to internal changes, the table schemas used by Kong 2.4.x on Cassandra are incompatible with those used by Kong 2.1.x (or lower).
+Due to internal changes, the table schemas used by Kong Gateway 2.4.x on Cassandra are incompatible with those used by Kong Gateway 2.1.x (or lower).
 Migrating using the usual commands `kong migrations up` and `kong migrations finish` will require a small window of downtime, since the old and new versions cannot use the database at the same time.
 Alternatively, to keep your previous version fully